 Through the 1990's jazz and roots music along with tango, blues, contemporary classical, and other kinds of music became intertwined in unusual ways in my writing.
-It was increasingly difficult for one to define my work by genre.
 As my music and concepts continued to evolve, a variety of styles and forms emerged along with expanded harmonic color, a quirky humor in much of my work, and a fluid, musically expressive approach to time.

 Importantly, this music was directly inspired by my life in Maryland.
 Many of my tunes were inspired by places around the area; in particular, the Appalachian Mountains and Chesapeake Bay.
 Ideas for new music were all around me as I experienced each day.